 Though it’s not absolutely necessary, I love making cheese balls in a food processor.
 It’s a great way to quickly make chunky ingredients smaller and fully incorporate everything together.

 Gently roll the ball in the nuts to coat.
-Then roll the balk between your palms to shape.
+Then roll the coated ball between your palms to shape.

-This helps to keep your hands clean so you can keep working.
-Once all of the cheese balls are formed, chill them until it’s time to serve.
+This helps to keep your hands clean, so you can keep working.
+Once all of the cheese ball bites are formed, chill them until it’s time to serve.

 They can be made up to a couple of days in advance.
 Just be sure to cover them or put them in an airtight container and store them in the refrigerator.

 Ideally they would have a chance to come to room temperature before you eat them.
-That allows for better flavor and spreading consistency.
+The flavors are more pronounced when the mixture isn’t cold and they are easier to spread as well.

 If you don’t like blue cheese, feel free to substitute feta.
-We’ve had friends do this and enjoy them.
+They are really tasty either way.

 However I’ve also seen people who don’t like blue cheese eat plenty of these cheese balls.
 So give it a go if you’re on the fence!